luca-dambrosio/grammy-impact-review-analysis/README.md

 - `merge_data.ipynb` – Merges Grammy data and RYM reviews into a panel format for causal analysis
 - `SENTIMENT_ANALYSIS.ipynb` – Uses `siebert/sentiment-roberta-large-english` to classify reviews as POSITIVE or NEGATIVE
 - `wide_to_long.ipynb` – Converts data into long format for panel regression analysis
 - `DoFile_final.do` – Final Difference-in-Differences and weighted regression analysis in Stata

+Datasets can be requested upon request

 ## 📊 Summary